Lucasbnas435/nasa-space-apps-challenge-2025/README.md

 | Random Forest | 0.8443 | 0.83 | **0.87** | 0.85 | 0.86 | 0.82 | 0.84 |
 | Decision Tree | 0.8014 | 0.80 | 0.80 | 0.80 | 0.80 | 0.80 | 0.80 |

+## Web Application & Deployment

+To make the predictive power of the trained LightGBM model accessible to a wider audience, a web application was developed using the **Flask** framework.

+### How It Works

+The application provides a web interface where users can input the celestial object's data.
+The backend architecture is designed for robustness and efficiency:

+1.  **User Input:** The user fills out a form in the `home.html` template.
+2.  **Flask Backend:** The main application file, `app.py`, receives the form data via a POST request.
+3.  **ML Pipeline Handler:** A custom `MlPipelineHandler` class manages the entire prediction process.
+This handler is responsible for:
+      * Loading the serialized `lightgbm_pipeline.pkl` at startup.
+      * Preprocessing the incoming form data into a pandas DataFrame that matches the exact format expected by the model.
+This includes reordering columns, handling missing values, and ensuring correct data types.
+      * Passing the cleaned data to the loaded pipeline to get a prediction.
+      * Returning a user-friendly message to the frontend: `Exoplanet candidate detected! 🚀` for a positive prediction or `No exoplanet detected this time.
+Keep hunting!` for a negative one.

+### Deployment

+The application is containerized using **Docker** and has been successfully deployed to **Google Cloud Run**, making it a scalable and publicly accessible tool.

+You can access the live application here: **[Exoplanet Hunter](https://exoplanet-hunter-63487098151.us-central1.run.app/)**

+Please note: The live application will be available throughout the NASA Space Apps Challenge 2025 event and the subsequent judging period.

 ## Conclusion

 This project successfully demonstrates the use of machine learning to classify Kepler Objects of Interest.
 After a thorough process of data cleaning, feature selection, and comparative model evaluation, the **LightGBM classifier** was selected as the final model due to its superior performance in accuracy and F1-score.
-The final, deployable pipeline, which includes all preprocessing steps, was exported for potential use in a production environment or further analysis.
+The final, deployable pipeline, which includes all preprocessing steps, was exported and successfully integrated into a Flask web application, making the model's predictions easily accessible.

 ## Future Improvements